Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 Troy Stats and Trends

-- The Trojans have covered the spread once this season when underdogs by 6.5 points or more (in two chances).
+- The Trojans have been underdogs by 7 points or more once this season and covered the spread.

-- Troy's games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- Troy's games this season have gone over the total in four out of eight opportunities (50%).

-- In games that Troy picks up over 354.1 yards, the team is 1-3 against the spread and 3-2 overall.
+- Troy is 1-3 against the spread and 3-2 overall when the team picks up over 354.1 yards.

-- The Trojans have turned the ball over two more times (12 total) than the Ragin' Cajuns have forced a turnover (10) this season.
+- The Trojans have turned the ball over 12 times this season, two more turnovers than the Ragin' Cajuns have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.